 Deliver meals using your own vehicle and/or assist at one or more of the Senior Dining and Wellness Sites in Buncombe County.
 Services are traditionally in a congregate setting, but due to COVID 19 we have offered hot meals at curbside in Weaverville, Shiloh, Black Mountain and downtown Asheville.
 Shelf stable meals and produce are being delivered to those who cannot come to the sites.

 Volunteer in the Council on Aging office by assisting at our reception desk.
-Our offices are closed to the public due to COVID 19, but we answer phones Mon-Fri 9am-4:30pm.
+We answer phones Mon-Fri 9am-4:30pm.
 We often have special projects as well for administrative volunteers that support other COA needs.
 We are seeking rotating support on Mondays, Tuesdays and Wednesdays.

 I volunteer at COA because…………